theultimates124/LifeSeries/README.md

 On series where bookshelves are banned, the enchantment table has been modified a little bit to give all enchantments (because in vanilla its impossible to get some without bookshelves), and its also possible to get higher levels on some enchants directly from the table (like efficiency, unbreaking, fortune,...)

 ### Config
+- The config files are all located in the `config/lifeseries/*` folder.
+There are files for every series, where you can modify the gameplay for each one of them.<br>
+- Currently, you can modify these (more configuration features coming soon):
+  - The blacklists, Clamped enchants.
-Currently, the only configurable thing is tasks in Secret Life.
-In the `config/lifeseries/secretlife/` folder, there are three files, where you can modify / add / remove the tasks.
+  - Tasks in Secret Life (`config/lifeseries/secretlife/` folder) - there are three files, where you can modify / add / remove the easy, hard and red tasks.
-**I am planning to make almost everything configurable (blacklists, series configuration, ...).
-COMING SOON :)**<br>

 ## Commands & Subcommands
 Unless specified otherwise (using "*No permissions required.*"), all commands can only be used by opped players (permissionLevel >= 2)